The Consequences of the Charge for the Mass of the Elementary Particles: The charge in the muons

 The oscillation energy in the neutral muon lattice is the same as the oscillation energy in the neutral pion lattice, as follows from the measured masses of the muons and pions.
 According to Eq.(63) in [1] we have

-The formula for the oscillation energy of a neutral neutrino lattice, Eq.(1), applies to the neutrino lattice of the muons only if N neutrinos are in $\mu^\pm_n$, not the 3/4\,$\cdot$\,N neutrinos one expects after either N/4 muon neutrinos or N/4 anti-muon neutrinos have been removed from the lattice of the pions in the $\pi^\pm$ decay.
-This is expressed by Eq.(64) in [1] which, applied to the neutral lattices, reads
+The formula for the oscillation energy of a neutral neutrino lattice, Eq.(18), applies to the neutrino lattice of the muons only if N neutrinos are in $\mu^\pm$, not the 3/4\,$\cdot$\,N neutrinos one expects after either N/4 muon neutrinos or N/4 anti-muon neutrinos have been removed from the lattice of the pions in the $\pi^\pm$ decay $\pi^\pm \rightarrow \mu^\pm + \nu_\mu(\bar{\nu}_\mu)$.
+Applied to the \emph{neutral} lattices of $\mu^\pm$ and $\pi^\pm$ the difference in the number of the neutrinos is expressed by Eq.(64) in [1] which reads

-According to our explanation of the electron in Section\,11 of [1] the electric charge e$^\pm$ carries N/4 electron neutrinos respectively anti-electron neutrinos.
-Conservation of neutrino numbers requires that these N/4 neutrinos must be added to the 3/4\,$\cdot$\,N neutrinos in the neutrino lattice of the neutral muons, when a charge e$^\pm$ is added to the lattice of $\mu^\pm_n$.
-There are then in total N neutrinos in the lattice of the \emph{charged} muon.
-It is likely that the additional electron neutrinos or anti-electron neutrinos brought by e$^\pm$ into the cell-sides of $\mu^\pm_n$ occupy the places in the lattice vacated by the muon neutrinos or anti-muon neutrinos in the decay of $\pi^\pm$.
-The neutrinos in the cells of $\mu^\pm$ would then have a cubic configuration.
-Additionally N/4 positive or negative charge elements, or the electric oscillations introduced by e$^\pm$, must be in the centers of the sides of the cubic neutrino cells.
-The charge elements in the centers of the cell-sides of the $\pi^\pm$ lattice do apparently not change their position during the conversion from the $\pi^\pm$ lattice to the $\mu^\pm$ lattice in $\pi^\pm$ $\rightarrow$ $\mu^\pm$ + $\nu_\mu(\bar{\nu}_\mu)$.
-The cells in the $\mu^\pm$ lattice are therefore face-centered cubic.
+According to our explanation of the electron in Section\,11 of [1] the charge e$^-$ carries N/4 electron neutrinos and the positron carries carries N/4 anti-electron neutrinos.
+When a charge e$^\pm$ is added to the neutral lattice of the muon with 3/4\,$\cdot$\,N neutrinos, the N/4 electron- or anti-electron neutrinos of e$^\pm$ fill the lattice points made vacant by the emission of the muon- or antimuon neutrinos in the $\pi^\pm$ decay.
+With the N/4 neutrinos coming from e$^\pm$ there are then N neutrinos in the lattice of the charged muon, that means that the lattice is cubic, and Eq.(18) applies.
+It is likely that the N/4 charge elements brought also by e$^\pm$ into the neutral, cubic neutrino lattice of the muon occupy the centers of the cell-sides.
+The charge elements sitting in the centers of the cell-sides of the $\pi^\pm$ lattice do apparently not change their position during the conversion from the $\pi^\pm$ lattice to the $\mu^\pm$ lattice in $\pi^\pm$ $\rightarrow$ $\mu^\pm$ +$\nu_\mu(\bar{\nu}_\mu)$.
+The lattice of $\mu^\pm$ would then be face-centered cubic.
+We must now add the energy in the sum of the charge elements, which is according to Eq.(84) in [1] equal to 1/2\,$\cdot$\,m(e$^\pm$)c$^2$ or equal to N/4\,$\cdot$\,m($\nu_e$)c$^2$, and the energy in the N/4\,$\cdot$\,m($\nu_e$)c$^2$ neutrinos in the electron, to the energy in the muon, Eq.(19), in order to obtain the energy in the charged muon.